 You can check out the latest ContractorUK market reports below:

-IT contractor demand 'remained very high' in August
+IT contractor demand jumped in August to its highest level since April

 For any further guidance on contractor rates, have a look at some of our other guides which provide further details below: